samiyaakhtar/active-learning-detect/cli/README.md

 `TAGGING_LOCATION` is the location on the user's machine where media will be downloaded `TAGGING_USER` is your username.
 `TAGGING_IMAGE_DIR` is the location where images will be downloaded, usually /AllImages folder inside tagging_location.

+`TAGGING_IMAGE_DIR` is the location where all images will be downloaded to for training `TAGGED_OUTPUT` is the location of the CSV file that will have human labelled data

 ### Commands